From the Editor

 Share what you have learned about PRP and alcohol as a patient or caregiver.
 Share what you have been told by your dermatologist?
 Share articles you feel might be worth reading or websites worth visiting.
-Here is the first question we ask about PRP and alcohol?
+Use “Leave a Reply” to share.

 Bill M (Plano, TX)

 Yes.
 I was prescribed acitretin (25mg-50mg) for adult onset PRP during the period December 2012 to November 2013.
 I was advised by my dermatologist (University of Texas Southwestern) not to consume alcohol.
 A liver panel was ordered on the occasion of every clinic visit.
 Fortunately, my “liver numbers” were all good.

 There was a point in my PRP journey where the need for a pint of Guinness was almost too much to bear.
 I discovered that Guinness brewed a non-alcoholic version called Kaliber.
 Not quite the same, but a non-alcoholic version may soothe the savage beast.